-- Following an RBA, if a Hong Kong PEP or an international organisation PEP is no longer entrusted with a prominent (public) function, practices may decide not to apply or continue to apply the EDD measures set out in paragraph 620.12.1, in a business relationship which might otherwise have been assessed to be high risk, with a customer who is or whose beneficial owner is a former Hong Kong or international organisation PEP.
-Such decision can only be made with the approval of the practices' senior management and on the basis that the PEP no longer presents a high risk of ML/TF.
-To determine whether a PEP no longer presents a high risk of ML/TF, practices should conduct an appropriate assessment on the ML/TF risk associated with the PEP status taking into account various risk factors, including but not limited to: - (a) the level of (informal) influence that the individual could still exercise; - (b) the seniority of the position that the individual held as a PEP; and - (c) whether the individual's previous and current function are linked in any way (e.g., formally by appointment of the PEPs successor, or informally by the fact that the PEP continues to deal with the same substantive matters).
+- 620.12.23 Following an RBA, if a Hong Kong PEP or an international organisation PEP is no longer entrusted with a prominent (public) function, practices may decide not to apply or continue to apply the EDD measures set out in paragraph 620.12.1, in a business relationship that might otherwise have been assessed to be high risk, with a customer who is or whose beneficial owner is a former Hong Kong or international organisation PEP.
+Such decisions can be made only with the approval of the practices' senior management and on the basis that the PEP no longer presents a high risk of ML/TF.
+To determine whether a PEP no longer presents a high risk of ML/TF, practices should conduct an appropriate assessment on the ML/TF risk associated with the PEP status, taking into account various risk factors, including, but not limited to: - (a) the level of (informal) influence that the individual could still exercise; - (b) the seniority of the position that the individual held as a PEP; and - (c) whether the individual's previous and current function are linked in any way (e.g.,